primd-os/Hub/README.md

 * Do everything for your game in a custom dimension
 * Don't affect any players outside of your custom dimension
+* Due to compatibility problems you should not access the minecraft namespace at all except for tick and load function tags (which you don't need if you use [Lantern Load](https://github.com/LanternMC/Load))
 * Because you have to use a custom dimension everything must be constructed by your datapacks because you can't use a world download.
 The easiest way to do this is via structure blocks.
 * To prevent overlap of scoreboard variables prefix them.
 For example Missile Mayhem prefixes its scoreboards with `m.`.
 The exeption to this is triggers for usability purposes.
 * It is also recommended to do the same prefixing with tags.